yegor256/blog/_drafts/_nice.md

 approach to doing business, but in reality it's just a countermeasure against guilt.

-To summarize, answering the question whether it is safe for a business person to be nice, I would answer that it is very unsafe.
-But not being nice is not a solution either, because it's not possible to be not nice for someone who is asking that question.
+To summarize, and to answer the question whether it is safe for a business person to be nice, I would say that it is very unsafe.
+But _not_ being nice is obviously not a solution either, because anyone asking this question clearly wants to be nice.
 Thus, the only solution I managed to find is a personal code of conduct, which helps me be effective and not stressed at the same time.